Join the Library Donate

 Volunteer

 Our volunteers are essential to keeping a library at the heart of our neighbourhood.
-They give their valuable time to provide free access to books and computers, assisting the Library Manager during shifts, at events and in many other capacities.
+They give their valuable time to provide free access to books and computers, running shifts, at events and in many other capacities.

 Volunteer →